 Advantages.
 Professionals come equipped with all the knowledge and tools necessary to get the job done.
 They don’t require any training, except in the specifics of your business.
 In some cases, they may even provide training to you.
 They can get projects done quickly and efficiently, often with much higher quality than you could produce yourself.

 Disadvantages.
 Professional help can be expensive.
 In some cases, the person you hire may have a higher billing rate than your own.
 If you hire someone who turns out not to be competent, you may not know it until you have invested quite a bit of money.
 With a professional who has many clients, your project may sometimes be delayed while they work on someone else’s.

 Q. Should I subcontract work to an associate?

 Disadvantages.
-Since subcontractors will work directly with clients and without supervision, they must be people whose skills you have confidence in.
+Since subcontractors may work directly with clients and without supervision, they must be people whose skills you have confidence in.
 Since they will have other clients than yours, you can’t always count on them being available when you need them.
 As the owner of a multi-person enterprise, you will have increased responsibilities for management and marketing that may take you away from doing the work you love the most.